French Classes For Adults

 Core class progression

 • A1 - Beginner core classes bring the student to level A1, moving sequentially from 101 to 106 and must be taken in sequence.
 Available as Regular or Accelerated classes.
-Requires the Défi A1 textbook (students joining 101 in Fall 2022) or Édito A1 textbook (students who joined 101 before fall 2022) for the normal or the accelerated pace and the Grammaire Progressive text additionally for some classes.
+Requires the Défi A1 textbook.

 • A1 to A2 Bridge: This transition class facilitates the move from the A1 to A2 levels with an in-depth review of communication and grammatical skills achieved in A1.
 No textbook needed.

 • A2 - Lower Intermediate core classes take the student to A2 level, from 201 through 206 and must be taken in sequence.
-Requires the Défi A2 textbook (students joining 201 in Fall 2022) or Édito A1 textbook (students who joined 201 before fall 2022).
+Requires the Défi A2 textbook.
 Available as Regular or Accelerated classes.

 • A2 to B1 Bridge: This transition class facilitates the move from the A2 to B1 levels with an in-depth review of communication and grammatical skills achieved in A2.
 No textbook needed.